-I. SCIE CHING ABOUT THE THEORY OF INTELLIGENT DESIGN IN CLASS CAN SERVE MANY IMPORTANT SECULAR PURPOS ES.
-A. Relig The Law Does Not Require That Government Action Have No gious Purpose, But Only That Secular Purposes Predominate 9 B. The There Are Many Legitimate Secular Purposes Under Which Theory Of Intelligent Design Could Be Taught 10 C. Curriculum policies sanctioning the teaching of design theory lbe constructed in which secular purposes predominate.
-12 II.
-Inte CHERS CAN INFORM STUDENTS ABOUT THE THEORY OF ENT DESIGN WITHOUT ADVANCING RELIGION.
-13 A. Intell There Are Many Good Reasons For Regarding The Theory Of igent Design As A Scientific Theory 14 1.
-Both The Theory Of Intelligent Design And Neo- Darwinism Address A Scientific Question - How Did The "Appearance Of Design In Living Systems" Arise - That Has Long Been Part Of Evolutionary And Historical Biology 14 2.
-The Theory of Intelligent Design Employs Established Scientific Methods 15 3.
-Empirical Evidence Supports the Theory of Intelligent Design 16 4.
-Peer-reviewed and Peer-edited Scientific Literature Supports the Theory of Intelligent Design 17 5.
-Attempts to Define Intelligent Design As Inherently

-Unscientific Depend Upon Discredited, Arbitrary, Or Contentious Definitions Of Science B. The Theory of Intelligent Design Does Not Postulate a Supernatural Creator and Is Distinct from Creationism C. School Boards Could Enact A Policy Permitting Discussion Of The Theory Of Intelligent Design Without Relying Upon Contentious Disclaimers Stating That Evolution "Is A Theory Not A Fact."
-D. Teaching About Design Theory, Like Teaching About Neo- Darwinism, Has Only An Incidental Effect On Religion E. Given That Both Theories Have Larger Implications, The Inclusion Of Intelligent Design In The Curriculum Could Advance Religious Neutrality
+HING ABOUT THE THEORY OF INTELLIGENT DESIGN IN A SCIENCE SERVE MANY IMPORTANT SECULAR PURPOSES 3 A. Purpos The Law Does Not Require That Government Action Have No Religious e, But Only That Secular Purposes Predominate) B. Of Inte There Are Many Legitimate Secular Purposes Under Which The Theory elligent Design Could Be Taught) C. Be Coi Curriculum Policies Sanctioning The Teaching Of Design Theory Could nstructed In Which Secular Purposes Predominate 2 HERS CAN INFORM STUDENTS ABOUT THE THEORY OF INTELLIGENT HOUT ADVANCING RELIGION A. Design There Are Many Good Reasons For Regarding The Theory Of Intelligent As A Scientific Theory 3 1.
+Explanations for the "Appearance of Design" Are an Accepted Feature of Modern Biology 3 2.
+The Theory of Intelligent Design Employs Established Scientific Methods 5 3.
+Empirical Evidence Supports the Theory of Intelligent Design 5 4.
+Peer-reviewed and Peer-edited Scientific Literature Supports the Theory of Intelligent Design 7 5.
+Attempts to Define Intelligent Design As Inherently Unscientific Depend Upon Discredited, Arbitrary, Or Contentious Definitions Of Science 7 B. Creato The Theory of Intelligent Design Does Not Postulate a Supernatural r and Is Distinct from Creationism 2 School Boards Could Enact A Policy Permitting Discussion Of The Of Intelligent Design Without Relying Upon Contentious Disclaimers That Evolution "Is A Theory Not A Fact."
+5 D. Has Oı Teaching About Design Theory, Like Teaching About Neo-Darwinism, nly An Incidental Effect On Religion20 5 E. Given That Both Theories Have Larger Implications, The Inclusion Of